 3. A Medical Team Treating Your Pain

-Interventional pain management takes a team approach to treating pain.
-And you are the most important team member.
+Interventional pain management applies a team approach to treating pain.
 Having a team to treat your pain gives you an important advantage:

 - Input from more expert medical opinions means a better chance of successful treatment.